Peds Crainofacial Surgergy

 Treacher Collins syndrome

-One recent patient, 11-year-old Victoria, suffers from Treacher Collins syndrome and was born without fully formed ears.
-Dr. Chariker and team performed dozens of operations to help shape her ears, giving the girl a better chance at living a normal life.
-Victoria’s mom said her daughter remained positive during the repeated surgeries in part because of the quality care and compassion she felt from her Norton team.
+One recent patient, 11-year-old Victoria, has Treacher Collins syndrome and was born without fully formed ears.
+Dr. Chariker and his team performed dozens of operations to help shape her ears, giving the girl a better chance at living a normal life.
+Victoria’s mom said her daughter remained positive during the repeated surgeries in part because of the quality care and compassion she felt from her Norton Children’s team.

 Whether your child is dealing with a congenital abnormality or one acquired through trauma, our passionate team is ready to help your child get back to being a kid.